-The Airports Business Division generates two primary types of income: (i) aeronautical income and (ii) non-aeronautical income.
-Aeronautical income is generated from airport fees and traffic charges, which in turn are principally levied on the basis of passenger numbers, maximum total aircraft weight, aircraft noise and emission characteristics and the length of time during which an aircraft is parked at the airport (in the case of Heathrow only, these charges are regulated by the CAA).
+The airports generate two primary types of income: (i) aeronautical income and (ii) non-aeronautical income.
+Aeronautical income is generated from airport fees and traffic charges, which in turn are principally levied on the basis of passenger numbers, maximum total aircraft weight, aircraft noise and emission characteristics and the length of time during which an aircraft is parked at the airport.
 In this regard, this segment's revenues are affected by seasonality, since there is higher passenger traffic (the total number of incoming and outcoming passengers at the airport in a particular period) over the spring and summer months.
-Non-aeronautical income is generated mainly from retail concession fees, car parking income, advertising revenue and other services supplied by the airport's operators, such as the rental of aircraft hangars, cargo storage facilities, maintenance facilities and the provision of facilities such as baggage handling and passenger check-in.
+Non-aeronautical income is generated mainly from retail concession fees, car parking income, advertising revenue and other services supplied by the airport's operators, such as the rental of aircraft hangars, cargo storage facilities, maintenance facilities and the provision of facilities such as baggage handling and passenger checkin.
 This income is also somewhat affected by seasonality, since items such as car parking income, baggage handling and passenger check-in can be dependent on passenger volume.
-HAH also generates income from the Heathrow Express rail operations.

 The Airports Business Division's assets are divided into regulated and non-regulated assets.
-The regulated assets are solely comprised of Heathrow, while the non-regulated assets include the AGS airports, JFK and Dalaman (and NTO, once it is in operation), where passenger fees are fixed by the corresponding concession contracts.
+The regulated assets are comprised of Heathrow and Dalaman, while the non-regulated assets include the AGS airports and NTO (once it is in operation).

-Although the number of passengers has increased significantly in 2022 compared to 2021 at the main airports of the Group, as for the year ended 31 December 2022 and 2021, no dividends were paid from HAH and AGS.
+Although the number of passengers has increased significantly in 2023 compared to 2022, and in 2022 as compared to 2021 at the main airports of the Group, as for the years ended 31 December 2023, 2022 and 2021 no dividends were paid from HAH, AGS or Dalaman.